-You wont find the Fitness Blender calorie bar or interval timer in this particular workout video.
-That's because the sole focus of this workout is to carve out some quiet time in your day, and to relieve your body's muscles and your mind from any stress that you might be carrying.
+You won't find the Fitness Blender calorie bar or interval timer in this particular workout video – that's because the sole focus of this workout is to carve out some quiet time in your day, and to relieve your body's muscles and your mind from any stress that you might be carrying.
 Don't worry about calories burned, just clear your head and move smoothly through this fluid series of stretches and core strengthening exercises.
-Don't worry about moving at the exact same pace as me, just focus on loosely following along, doing lots of deep breathing, and try to force any stressful thoughts of of your head, if not even just for these 27 minutes.
+Don't worry about moving at the exact same pace as me, just focus on loosely following along, doing lots of deep breathing, and trying to gently remove any stressful thoughts from your head, if even just for these 27 minutes.

 Use slow, controlled movements while you're doing this workout.
 You are highly likely to sprain something if you try to gain more range of motion in any stretch by using bouncing or jerking motions.

 If you're having back pain, it's always best to talk to your doctor before doing any new set of stretches or exercises.
 With that said, a lot of the exercises in this routine are fantastic for either building up strength and integrity in the lower back, or for reducing back pain and/or stiffness.